rendely/rendely.github.io/docs/_posts/2023-08-18-phase-4-blog-post-date-types.markdown

 2. Create an array of all seven days in this week starting on Monday
 3. Convert those dates to something human readable

-To figure out the first day of the week we take a similar approach as we did in Python by using a method to get the day of the week, in this case [getDay()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay) with Sunday == 0.
+To figure out the first day of the week we take a similar approach as we did in Python by using a method to get the day of the week, in this case [getDay()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/getDay) with Sunday == 0 (notice the 0-indexed day is different than in Python).

 ```javascript
 const today = new Date();